nazanin-zinouri/subclu/gcp_environment_setup.md

 # GCP Notebooks + ssh setup

+## URL Proxy for existing notebooks

+Inference for USE:<br>
+7958aa9a2f5e63c6-dot-us-west1.notebooks.googleusercontent.com

 ## Create a GCP Notebook
 For this project I'm using GCP notebooks for R&D because they offer self-service scalability & ssh connections that make it easy to integrate with PyCharm for local development & github integration.